jverneaut/diapositive/Readme.md

 ## API

-Diapositive exposes three methods to navigate between slides:
+Diapositive exposes these methods to navigate between slides:

 #### Diapositive.next()
 Go to previous slide.
 If current slide is first slide, go to last slide.